 But did you know that you can easily make your very own naan with just your broiler and a pizza stone, right in the comfort of your own home?

 Traditional naan is typically prepared in a tandoori oven, which might seem intimidating to recreate at home.
 However, a pizza stone can work wonders in mimicking the heat and texture of a tandoori oven.

-A fire is built in the bottom and the coals are maintained to keep the oven at a consistent heat.
-Tandoori ovens can reach up to nearly 1000 degrees fahrenheit!
-It’s a perfect method for slow cooking a variety of meats like chicken and lamb.
+Now, what exactly is a tandoori oven?
+Also known as a tannour, it is a large clay oven commonly used in many Southwestern Asian countries like India.
+It’s a cross between an earth oven and a fire pit, similar to a pizza oven.
+In a tandoori oven, a fire is built in the bottom, and the coals are maintained to keep the oven at a consistent high heat.
+These ovens can reach temperatures of nearly 1000 degrees Fahrenheit!
+No wonder they are perfect for slow cooking a variety of meats like chicken and lamb.
 In fact, tandoori chicken is one of my favorite dishes!

 Fortunately for us Indian food lovers, ghee is also becoming more and more readily available in the dairy aisle as it gains popularity in the health food markets.

 - Flour: The main ingredient in the naan dough, provides structure and texture.